Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Commit-Messages.md

 Most parameters are auto inferred from [(events.bin)][events-bin], any parameters not inferred are listed in the respective section.

+## Formatting

+!!! tip "Commit Messages use Markdown, with placeholders for parameters."

+## Built In Parameters

+!!! info "Some parameters can be derived from the context of the event, these are listed below."

+For example, for the [Package Status Changed](#package-status-changed) event, the following parameters can be inferred:

+- `Version`: The name of the package, mod, translation or tool.

 ## Package Status Changed

 !!! info "Source: Event [PackageStatusChanged][event-packagestatuschanged]"

+### Parameters

+- `Name`: The name of the package, mod, translation or tool.

 ### PackageAdded